 Length: 48 credit hours.
 Students typically complete this degree in two and a half to four years.
 The program must be completed within five years.
-Students may begin the program in the fall or spring semester.
+Students may begin the program in January, March, May or July.

-Format: The M.T.S. program may be completed entirely online.
+Format: Eight-week courses may be completed entirely online.
 It is also available on the Virginia Beach campus or through a combination of distance education and residential courses.